iHateFrontEnd/Project-007/README.md

-# Vattagutar:
+# Project-007:
-Vattagutar is a simple to use chatting.
+Project-007 is a simple to use chatting.
 This is app is looking to compete with Google Hangouts, Whatsapp, and discord.
-The word Vattagutar stands for "Chatty person" in Kannada.
+This app was named Project-007 since it got very little attention over the course of 3 years.

 Right now the project is in its infancy so there are a lot of features left to be added, the main motive of this app is the privacy and the control that the users will have over the app.
 Since this project is open source users or other people can identify security bugs and fix them, making it MORE SECURE!!